 5. Prepare Questions

-On more than one occasion I’ve been to an interview and failed to ask any questions, this was mainly due to being ill prepared.
+On more than one occasion I’ve been to an interview and failed to ask any questions, this was mainly due to being ill-prepared.
 I’ve learnt my lesson.
-I know prepare at least three and I use my research to help.
+I know to prepare at least three, and I use my research to help.
 I have included some examples:

 6. Make a good impression!